19 best things to do in Strasbourg in 3 days

 Historical Museum of the City of Strasbourg

-Also located in the hyper center, this museum is one of our favourites.
-The museum is in the city’s former slaughterhouse and trace the period between the middle ages and the 18th century.
+Also located in the hyper center, this museum is one of our favorites and a must-visit while exploring the best things to do in Strasbourg.
+Housed in the city’s former slaughterhouse, the museum showcases the history of Strasbourg from the Middle Ages to the 18th century.

 Historical Museum of the City of Strasbourg